Table of contents

 - Unfortunately, I do not know how to assist you with your situation.
 However, I have forwarded your message to my manager.
 I will be in touch with you the moment I hear back.
 Sorry for the delay here.

-Just make sure that admissions of ignorance are always accompanied with a plan for problem resolution.
+Just make sure that admissions of ignorance are always accompanied by a plan for problem resolution.